NguyenNP-24/Root-Motion-Batch-Transfer-Blender/README.md

 # Root-Motion-Batch-Transfer
 An easy-to-use Blender addon for batch transferring root motion from any rig controller.
 Supports multiple actions, with root motion either staying static at world origin or following a selected target controller.
 Ideal for game-ready animations and an efficient workflow.
-Compatible with Blender 4.3.2 and earlier versions.
+Compatible with Blender 4.2 to 5.0
 Workflow:
 1. Select Rig (Amature)
 2. Go to pose mode and Select all controllers that will control the entire character with the same behavior as the Root controller (in most cases 2 IK leg, 2 IK hand and torso (COG)), select more if your rig has more limbs